Simulation of Beam-Beam Effects and Tevatron Experience: Overview of beam-beam effects

-During the low-beta squeeze two significant changes occur - the $\beta^*$ value is being gradually decreased from $\sim$1.5 m to 0.28 m (hence the name squeeze) and the helical orbits change their shape and polarity from injection to collision configuration.
-The latter poses a serious limitation since the beams separation at several long range collision points briefly decreases from 5-6$\sigma$ to $\sim$2$\sigma$.
-At this moment a sharp spike in losses is observed.
+During the low-beta squeeze two significant changes occured - the $\beta^*$ value was being gradually decreased from $\sim$1.5 m to 0.28 m (hence the name squeeze) and the helical orbits changed their shape and polarity from injection to collision configuration.
+The latter posed a serious limitation since the beams separation at several long range collision points briefly decreased from 5-6$\sigma$ to $\sim$2$\sigma$.
+At this moment a sharp spike in losses was observed.

 Another important operational concern was the tight aperture limitation in one of the two final focus regions (CDF).
-With dynamically changing orbit and lattice parameters the local losses were often high enough to cause a quench of the superconducting magnets even though the total amount of beam loss is small ($\sim$ 1\%).
+With dynamically changing orbit and lattice parameters the local losses were often high enough to cause a quench of the superconducting magnets even though the total amount of beam loss was small ($\sim$ 1\%).
 The aperture restriction has been located and fixed in October of 2008.

 Besides orbit stability two other factors were found to be important in maintaining low losses through the squeeze: antiproton beam brightness and betatron coupling.
 Figure \ref{ploss} shows the dependence of proton losses on the antiproton beam brightness.
-Large amount of stores lost in this stage of the cycle caused by increase of the antiproton beam brightness after the 2007 shutdown demanded the commissioning of the antiproton emittance control system \cite{PBJpaper}.
+Improvements implemented in the antiproton source during the 2007 shutdown resulted in the increase of antiproton beam brightess.
+This, in turn, caused a large number of stores to be lost at that stage of the Tevatron cycle, and hence demanded the commissioning of antiproton emittance control system \cite{PBJpaper}.